Analyzing and Improving the Image Quality of StyleGAN: Conclusions and future work

 \section{Conclusions and future work}

 We have identified and fixed several image quality issues in StyleGAN, improving the quality further and considerably advancing the state of the art in several datasets.
-In some cases the improvements are more clearly seen in motion, as demonstrated in the accompanying video. \refappimagequality{} includes further examples of results obtainable using our method.
-Despite the improved quality, it is easier to detect images generated by our method using projection-based methods, compared to the original StyleGAN.
+In some cases the improvements are more clearly seen in motion, as demonstrated in the accompanying video. \refappimagequality{} includes further examples of results obtainable using our method. \FINAL{Despite the improved quality, StyleGAN2 makes it easier to attribute a generated image to its source.}

 Training performance has also improved.
 At $1024^2$ resolution, the original StyleGAN (config~\arch{a} in Table~\ref{tab:main}) trains at 37 images per second on NVIDIA DGX-1 with 8 Tesla V100 GPUs, while our config~\arch{e} trains 40\% faster at 61 img/s.
 Most of the speedup comes from simplified dataflow due to weight demodulation, lazy regularization, and code optimizations.
-Config~\arch{f} (larger networks) trains at 31 img/s, and is thus only slightly more expensive to train than original StyleGAN.
-With config~\arch{f}, the total training time was 9 days for \textsc{FFHQ} and 13 days for \textsc{LSUN Car}.
+StyleGAN2 (config~\arch{f}, larger networks) trains at 31 img/s, and is thus only slightly more expensive to train than original StyleGAN.
+Its total training time was 9 days for \textsc{FFHQ} and 13 days for \textsc{LSUN Car}.

+\FINAL{The entire project, including all exploration, consumed 132 MWh of electricity, of which 0.68 MWh went into training the final \textsc{FFHQ} model.
+In total, we used about 51 single-GPU years of computation (Volta class GPU).
+A more detailed discussion is available in \refapppower{}.}

-As future work, it could be fruitful to study further improvements to the path length regularization, e.g.,~by replacing the pixel-space $L_2$ distance with a data-driven feature-space metric.
+In \FINAL{the} future, it could be fruitful to study further improvements to the path length regularization, e.g.,~by replacing the pixel-space $L_2$ distance with a data-driven feature-space metric. \FINAL{Considering the practical deployment of GANs, we feel that it will be important to find new ways to reduce the training data requirements.
+This is especially crucial in applications where it is infeasible to acquire tens of thousands of training samples, and with datasets that include a lot of intrinsic variation.}